Nimdy/SELKS-probe/README.md

 -Add info

--Add how to mount to blob storage
+-Add how to mount to file share storage

--Add configurations
+-Add configurations examples to collect all logs and push to SELKS logstash.